pamo/pamo-gatsby-netlify/blog/2015-10-14-hitchiking-in-the-modern-age/index.md

 ---
-category: 'Travel'
+category: "Travel"
-date: '2015-08-27'
+date: "2015-08-27"
-path: 'hitchhiking'
+path: "hitchhiking"
-title: 'Hitchhiking in the Modern Age'
+title: "Hitchhiking in the Modern Age"
-cover: '6.jpg'
+cover: "./6.jpg"
 ---

 I'm beginning to get more comfortable in traveling alone during my time in India.
 For the most part, I plan out how to get to and from the destination and let everything else fall into place.